sujinleeme/learning-logs/2021/04/feature-toggle/README.md

 ### Set environment variables

-First of all, export a new environment variable before running the project locally. e.g) `export COMMENTS_FEATURE_ENABLED=true`.
+First of all, export a new environment variable before running the project locally. e.g) `export COMMENTS_FEATURE_ENABLED="true"`.
 Set a new environment variable in both `integration.yaml` and `staging.yaml` files where it set values that need to be configurable during deployment..
-Ideally, its value should be boolean.
+Ideally, its value should be `"true"` or `"false"`.

-e.g)
+e.g) integration.yaml

 ```yaml
 deployment: